Esri/cityengine-sdk/examples/prt4cmd/README_windows.md

 SOFTWARE REQUIREMENTS
 ---------------------

-- See "General Software Requirements"
+- See "General Software Requirements" (Windows)

 BUILD INSTRUCTIONS
 ------------------

-1. Open a `VS2013 x64 Native Tools Command Prompt`
+1. Open a `VS2015 x64 Native Tools Command Prompt`
 1. Change into the example directory: `cd <your path to>\esri-cityengine-sdk\examples\prt4cmd`
 1. Prepare build directory: `mkdir build`
 1. And change into it: `cd build`
-1. Run cmake: `cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ..\src`
+1. Run cmake: `cmake -G "NMake Makefiles" ..\src`
 1. Compile: `nmake install`
 1. The build result will appear in an `install` directory in parallal to the `build` directory.